Multi-Generational Teams at a Crossroads: Wirehouse Sunset Program or Independence?

 An in-depth look at the opportunities and options for retiring advisors and the next gen from an expert on the topic, Justin Weinkle, Director of Strategic Analysis at Dynasty Financial Partners

 According to a 2017 Cerulli report, 39% of the financial advisor population is over 55 years of age—and of course, no one is getting any younger.
 Over the past decade, many quality brokerage firms responded to the strong outcry from advisors who had no tangible way to monetize their life’s work in place.
-As such, firms launched attractive sunset programs like UBS Alpha, Merrill Lynch CTP, and Morgan Stanley FFAP—each providing pathways for senior advisors to unlock liquidity before formally retiring and passing the business along to the next generation.
+As such, firms launched attractive sunset programs like UBS ALFA, Merrill Lynch CTP, and Morgan Stanley FFAP—each providing pathways for senior advisors to unlock liquidity before formally retiring and passing the business along to the next generation.

 For teams that are confident in their firm’s ability to continue adding value for the life of a sunset agreement (typically 5 to 7 years), a retirement program can be a real win-win for all parties involved.
 With these programs, the retiring advisor monetizes his life’s work with little risk and the successors inherit a solid book of business.
 Yet, it’s often an imperfect solution, especially for the next gen, as they will be locked in for at least 5 years with a strict non-solicit—and a hefty financial obligation should they depart early.